Lunar Lander (spacecraft): Propulsion

-All of the 500 and 220 N engines will be needed to deliver sufficient thrust to decelerate the lander from low lunar orbital velocity for controlled final descend.
+All of the 500 and 220 N engines will be needed to deliver sufficient thrust to decelerate the lander from low lunar orbital velocity for controlled final descent.

 Navigation

 The vehicle uses traditional means of navigation during its transfer trajectory to the Moon.
-This includes employment of an IMU (combined unit of accelerometer and gyroscope), star trackers and sun sensors.
+This includes employment of an IMU (combined unit of accelerometer and gyroscope), star trackers and Sun sensors.
 Furthermore, range and Doppler measurements from Earth will help to determine the spacecraft's position and velocity, respectively.

 In LLO and during descend, other means of navigation need to be considered.
 Early study phases identified the need to use high altitude vision-based absolute navigation, along with relative visual navigation.
 These advanced techniques allow an improvement of the navigation performances, as compared to traditional techniques, such as inertial navigation and Earth-ground-based orbit determination.
 Furthermore, in order to guarantee soft landing and to reach the start of the approach phase within a tight corridor, an on-board long-range altitude estimate is required, which will be available through a combination of visual navigation and altimeter measurements.